 Dining regularly employs many Middlebury students in its dining halls.
 Students help serve eggs-to-order in the morning, bake pastries for lunch and chop vegetables for dinner.
 Read about the infamous Granola Gang to get an idea of the fun and independence of being a dining hall student employee!

-This summer, Dining also hired 3 summer interns to work on marketing of local food in and around Middlebury.
+The summer of 2013, Dining hired 3 summer interns to work on marketing of local food in and around Middlebury.
 Meet them and learn more about their work in this article from the Office of Sustainability Integration!

 Linking academics to operations, Dining Services worked with students and faculty to map the distance food travels from farm to plate.
 Using Google Earth, this group mapped the ingredients of specific Middlebury meals, including the chicken parmesan dinner.